 And let's be honest - the leader behind "Cyber Monday" is no doubt Amazon.
 Since they lack a physical storefront, they miss out on the Black Friday frenzy and need to capture those dollars somehow.
 Instead of battling crowds on Friday, simply stay home in your pjs and shop online on Monday, brilliant!
 Too bad they don't pay local taxes or support local initiatives with their billions of dollars....oh wait, that's because they're not a local business.

-So rather than having a traditional sale, I'm choosing to give back this holiday season to a local organization helping local kids..and I hope you do too.
+So rather than having a traditional sale, I'm choose to give back each holiday season to a local organization helping local kids..and I hope you do too.